Towards Automated Identification of Violation Symptoms of Architecture Erosion

 \subsubsection{RQ1: Identifying Violation Symptoms}

 Our trained ML/DL classifiers can identify violation symptoms in code review comments.
 The results of RQ1.1 indicate that certain factors such as the type of classifier, the pre-trained word embeddings, and hyperparameters influence the performance of classifiers.
-Specifically, we found that the SVM classifier with \textit{word2vec} outperforms other ML and DL-based classifiers.
-We also found that DL classifiers do not always have better performance than ML classifiers; we note that training DL classifiers takes much longer time than training ML classifiers, as DL classifiers have much more complex network architecture and more parameters.
-In recent years, some studies that leveraged DL-based techniques for software engineering tasks have achieved better performance that all other state-of-the-art techniques (e.g., ML-based techniques)~\cite{Yang2022pmse}.
+Specifically, we found that the SVM classifier with \textit{word2vec} outperforms other ML/DL-based classifiers.
+We also found that DL classifiers do not always have better performance than ML classifiers, and the outcome may stem from factors such as model complexity, dataset size, and hyperparameter settings; we note that training DL classifiers takes much longer time than training ML classifiers, as DL classifiers have much more complex network architecture and more parameters.
+In recent years, some studies that leveraged DL-based techniques for SE tasks have achieved better performance that all other state-of-the-art techniques (e.g., ML-based techniques)~\cite{Yang2022pmse}.
 However, the achieved results imply that ML classifiers might be enough for certain text classification tasks with \textit{small-size datasets}, especially as the trained DL classifiers do not show performance improvement in such a scenario.
-This finding is also observed in previous studies \cite{Liu2018nmt, Fu2017eoh}: for certain software engineering tasks, simple ML-based approaches are capable of achieving equal or even better performance than DL-based approaches within less time.
-Thus, we advise researchers to not blindly apply DL-based techniques and consider simple approaches first.
+This finding is also observed in previous studies \cite{Liu2018nmt, Fu2017eoh}: for certain SE tasks, simple ML-based approaches are capable of achieving equal or even better performance than DL-based approaches within less time.
+Thus, we advise researchers not to blindly apply DL-based techniques and consider simple approaches first.